Metrics: defining and joining tables¶

 REFERENCES main.raw.customers (customer_id);

-Once both are declared, the next time a metric author opens the builder against orders, the Joined tables tab will list customer_id → main.raw.customers as an available join target.
+Once both are declared, the next time a metric author opens the builder against orders and picks Joined tables, the Joins step will list customer_id → main.raw.customers as an available join target.

 2. Enable system schemas (Standard SKU only)¶